-- St Mary's College Library, which incorporates the historic King James Library, includes Divinity and Mediaeval History collections and has recently been refurnished.
+- St Mary's College Library, which incorporates the historic King James Library, includes Divinity and Mediaeval History collections and has recently been refurbished.

-- The beautifully renovated Martyrs Kirk Research Library, which can be used by researchers and postgraduate research students.
+- The beautifully renovated Martyrs Kirk Research Library, which can be used by researchers and all postgraduates.

 You will also be entitled to borrow from the nearby libraries of the universities of Dundee and Abertay.